Projection onto the Cosparse Set is NP-Hard: Complexity of Cosparse Projection Problems

 Before stating the proof of Theorem~\ref{thm:ProjNP}, we need some preliminaries.
 Let \textsc{MinULR}$_0^=$($\A$,$K$) be the problem to decide, for a given matrix $\A\in\Q^{m\times n}$ and a positive integer $K\in\N$, whether there exists a vector $\z\in\R^n$ such that $\z\neq 0$ and at most $K$ of the $m$ equalities in the system $\A\z=0$ are violated (\textsc{MinULR} stands for ``minimum number of unsatisfied linear relations'').
 This homogeneous equality version, in which the trivial all-zero solution is excluded, was proven to be \NP-complete~\cite{AK95}, and even \NP-hard to approximate within any constant factor~\cite{ABSS93}; more results about the problem's approximation complexity can be found in \cite{AK98}.
-For the proof of Theorem~\ref{thm:ProjNP}, we utilize the following result: \begin{theorem}[Theorem~1 and Corollary~2 in \cite{AK95}] \textsc{MinULR}$_0^=$($\A$,$K$) is strongly \NP-hard, even when $\A$ contains only ternary entries, i.e., $\A\in\{-1,0,+1\}^{m\times n}$, or for bipolar $\A\in\{-1,+1\}^{m\times n}$. \end{theorem}
+For the proof of Theorem~\ref{thm:ProjNP}, we utilize the following result: \begin{theorem}[Theorem~1 and Corollary~2 in \cite{AK95}] The problem \textsc{MinULR}$_0^=$($\A$,$K$) is strongly \NP-hard, even when $\A$ contains only ternary entries, i.e., $\A\in\{-1,0,+1\}^{m\times n}$, or for bipolar $\A\in\{-1,+1\}^{m\times n}$. \end{theorem}

-The cited results from \cite{AK95} are in fact more general than the statements we use here in that they also hold for non-homogeneous systems, where the right hand side vector is part of the input.
+The cited results from \cite{AK95} are in fact more general than the statements we use here in that they also hold for inhomogeneous systems, where the right hand side vector is part of the input.
 Moreover, \cite{AK95} deals with the complementary problem of \textsc{MinULR}$_0^=$, namely the \emph{Maximum Feasible Subsystem} (\textsc{MaxFS}) problem (w.r.t. homogeneous linear equality systems) in which one asks for the largest possible number of simultaneously satisfied equalities from a given linear system.
 It is easy to see that \textsc{MinULR} and \textsc{MaxFS} are equivalent when solved to optimality (see also \cite{AK98}).

 Note also that the above two results state \NP-hardness in the strong sense, although this is not made explicit in the original version~\cite{AK95}.
-The \NP-hardness proofs, however, are by reduction from the \emph{Exact Cover by 3-Sets} (X3C) problem, which is well-known to be strongly \NP-hard, see, e.g., \cite{GJ79}.
+The \NP-hardness proofs, however, are by reduction from the \emph{Exact Cover by 3-Sets} (X3C) problem, which is well-known to be strongly \NP-hard (see, e.g., \cite{GJ79}), and preserve polynomial boundedness of the constructed numbers as well as of their encoding lengths.